jessepav/lacygoill-wiki-backup/vim/vimL.md

 But in the new list without 'foo', the  item of index 2 is not '%' anymore, it's 'b'.

+Bottom line: `filter()` doesn't iterate over  a fixed list of items; it iterates over a fixed list of indexes.

 ---

 The solution is to make the condition work on a *copy* of the list.